Now you can quantify your product's effects. i.e. It reduces sick days by XX%!

 Many others fail due to poor intervention strategies.
 Doses that are too low, schedules that are too complex for participants to follow, inconvenient preparations, or even improper application approaches can all lead to false negatives.
-When this happens, the problem isn't that your product doesn't keep people healthy, the problem is that most researchers don't know how to help study participants use your product correctly.
+When this happens, the problem isn't that your product doesn't keep kids healthy, the problem is that most researchers don't know how to help the families in your study use your product correctly.
 Our health experts create user-friendly intervention strategies which address all of the complex factors that contribute to study success.

 We also develop comprehensive statistical analysis plans that eliminate the noise from your data, isolating your product's true effects.
-By using simplistic measures, many research firms are incapable of data analysis that sufficiently captures the effects your product can deliver.
+Many research firms use simplistic statistical measures which are incapable of sufficiently capturing the effects your product can deliver.
 Our natural product expertise allows our statisticians to identify and neutralize factors which can minimize the effects, producing trial results that accurately display the true size of your product's protective effects.

 One of the biggest myths in natural product research is that clinical trials cost millions.
 That may be true for a novel biotech company with products that have dangerous side effects and high-stakes outcomes such as cancer or heart disease.
 These costs are directly associated with safeguarding the experimental use of untested medications on people who are very sick.